-Happy start of the 2019-2020 school year!
+Welcome to the 2020-21 school year!
 We at OC Online are so excited to begin this time with you!
 We can’t wait to serve the schools and families we love!
 YOU are the thing that gets us out of bed in the morning and brings meaning to the work we do; we are so grateful for all of you.

-Of course, getting back to school also involves some preparations doesn’t it?
-Lots of tasks and lists go into getting ready for a new school year, but this one is unprecedented.
+Of course, this year getting back to school involves some very different preparations doesn’t it?
+Lots of tasks and lists go into getting ready for any new school year, but this one is unprecedented.

-Moms, dads, faculty, students, and staff, as you enter into this first week of school:
+Moms, dads, faculty, students, and staff, as you enter this first week of school:

-Take a moment to attach meaning to one of your new school year preparations.
+Take a moment to attach meaning to one of this new school year preparations.

-Maybe you’re an administrator at one of the schools we love to serve and you have to make an agenda for your first staff meeting of the new year.
+Maybe you’re an administrator at one of the schools we love to serve, and you must make an agenda for your first staff meeting of the new year.
 That’s a preparation.
-Or maybe you’re a student at that same school and so you’re trying on your new uniforms to make sure they fit.
+Or maybe you’re a student at that same school and you are trying out new technology to attend class.
 That’s a preparation.
-Or perhaps you’re a fully online student and so you are organizing your computer files and breaking out your calendar because this year you are determined to be more organized.
+Or perhaps you are a returning fully online student, and you are organizing your computer files and breaking out your calendar because this year you are determined to be more organized.
 That’s preparation too.

 Whatever it is, this year pick one of those preparations and decide that it matters.
 Let it not just something you’re doing because that’s what’s next on your to-do list.
 Slow down.
 Take in what you’re doing.
 With this action, you’re accepting that you are about to embark on a new journey.

-When we take a moment to slow down in this way we can start to transform ordinary preparation into a meaningful ritual.
+When we take a moment to slow down in this way, we can start to transform ordinary preparation into a meaningful ritual.
 And when there is so much difficult change around us and so many things we have no control over, carving out and creating meaningful rituals can provide a shelter in the storm.
-Rituals are things that help us keep track of what’s important and help us remember that life has meaning—we aren’t just going along.
+Rituals are things that help us keep track of what’s important and help us remember that life has meaning—we aren’t just being swept along.
 Think about the meal you make every Christmas, or the candles you light on birthdays, or the cards you write when someone is grieving.
 We do these things to commemorate what is important, to slow down, and let the meaning sink in.

 One of the most special things about God is the way that God infuses ordinary things with meaning, purpose, and joy.
 God takes dirt and breathes human life into it.
 God takes bread and wine and an empty tomb and liberates the world.
 God takes the ordinary and reveals how because of his presence, it is extraordinary.

-So welcome back.
-You’ve got a lot to do and I know you’re as excited as we are to get going.
-But as you do, remember to capture the beauty and wonder of this moment when you began the 2019-2020 school year.
+Welcome back.
+You’ve got a lot to do and we know you’re as excited as we are to get going.
+But as you do, remember to capture the beauty and wonder of this moment when you began this school year.
 It’s a once in a lifetime thing.